opea-project/docs/community/rfcs/24-05-17-OPEA-001-Deployment-Design.md

       llm:
         endpoint: /v1/chat/completions
         port: 9000

     opea_mega_service:
       port: 8080
       mega_flow:
         - embedding >> retrieval >> reranking >> llm

     ```
+This YAML will be acting as a unified language interface for end user to define their GenAI Application.

-When deploying the GenAI application to Kubernetes environment, you should define and convert the YAML configuration file to an appropriate `docker compose`, `kubernetes manifest`, , `kubernetes helm chart` or `[GenAI Microservice Connector-(GMC)](https://github.com/opea-project/GenAIInfra/tree/main/microservices-connector) custom resource` file.
+When deploying the GenAI application to Kubernetes environment, you should define and convert the YAML configuration file to an appropriate [docker compose](https://docs.docker.com/compose/), or [GenAI Microservice Connector-(GMC)](https://github.com/opea-project/GenAIInfra/tree/main/microservices-connector) custom resource file.

+Note:  A convert tool will be provided for OPEA to convert unified language interface to docker componse or GMC.

-A sample GMC Custom Resource is like below:
+A sample GMC [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) is like below:

 ```yaml
     apiVersion: gmc.opea.io/v1alpha3
     kind: GMConnector